joarvevle/joarvevle.github.io/README.md

-# Learn to make custom ggplot theme packages for R, with custom colour, fonts and appearance
+# Make custom ggplot theme packages for R, with custom colour, fonts and appearance

-This site is to help create a custom ggplot theme for R.
+This site is to help create a custom ggplot theme package for R.
 You will learn to make a theme that can be added to any ggplot and changes the colours, appearance, font and other to reflect your style or organizational requirements.

 A great site for extra info can be found here: